 Inter-individual variability has been noted.
 There are insufficient data to establish a robust PK-PD relationship resulting from this PK interaction.

-Epilim Intravenous should not be administered via the same line as other IV additives.
+Epilim Injection should not be administered via the same line as other IV additives (see section 4.2).

 Epilim freeze-dried powder: No specific storage conditions.